Sheikh Salahuddin Jewel

-Sheikh Salahuddin Jewel(born 1 January 1967) is a Bangladesh Awami League politician and a former member of Jatiya Sangsad representing the Khulna-2 constituency.
+Sheikh Salahuddin Jewel (born 1 January 1967) is a Bangladesh Awami League politician, who served as a Member of Jatiya Sangsad representing the Khulna-2 constituency.
 He is a nephew of Sheikh Mujibur Rahman and a cousin of former Prime Minister Sheikh Hasina.

 Early life

 Jewel is the second son of Sheikh Abu Naser, younger brother of Sheikh Mujibur Rahman.
 Prime Minister Sheikh Hasina is his cousin.

 Career

 Jewel was elected to parliament on 30 December 2018 from Khulna-2 as a Bangladesh Awami League candidate.